DataDog/documentation/content/en/account_management/scim/_index.md

 2. Click **Provision Azure Active Directory Users**
 3. Set **Enabled** to **Yes**
 4. Click the **Save** icon
-5. Under **Target Object actions**, Create, Update and Delete actions should be selected
+5. Under **Target Object actions**, ensure Create, Update, and Delete actions are selected
-6. Review the user attributes that are synchronized from Azure AD to Datadog in the Attribute-Mapping section.
-The following attributes should be mapped as follow:
+6. Review the user attributes that are synchronized from Azure AD to Datadog in the attribute mapping section.
+Ensure the mapping for **Provision Azure Active Directory Users** has **Enabled** set to **Yes**, as shown in the following screenshot:

 {{< img src="/account_management/guide/scim/ad-users.png" alt="Attribute mapping configuration, Provision Azure Active Directory Users">}}

-7. Once your mappings are set, click **Save**.
+7. After you set your mappings, click **Save**.

 #### Group attributes

-Group mapping is currently not supported.
+Group mapping is not supported.

 ## Using a service account with SCIM